Nationality Checking Service

 If you would like to move your appointment please contact us at least two working days before the original appointment date.
 Please note that we cannot move your appointment more than once without a new appointment fee becoming payable.

 You have a right to cancel your appointment and obtain a refund of the appointment fee provided that you contact us in writing at Peterborough Register Office within seven working days of receiving our customer care letter.
 This letter is sent to you when your appointment booking is processed.

-Please note that you are not required to apply for citizenship through the Nationality Checking Service, nor to apply for your passport at the same time.
-The choice is yours.
+Please remember that you are not required to apply for citizenship through the Nationality Checking Service, nor to apply for your passport at the same time.

 New citizens who are less than 18 years old do not have to come to a ceremony as their certificates can be collected by their parents, although they are welcome to attend if they would like to.